Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Centralized/Decentralized framework

-Early Parameter Server distributed machine learning methods \cite{ScalDMLwithPS}\cite{DisGraphlab}\cite{AsystemLarScalSupML}\cite{AnArchforParallel}\cite{MoreEffDMLviaStaleSync}\cite{PSforDisML} mainly focus on how to implement distributed machine learning at the system level so as to support a huge mount of model parameters.
-In the pioneering framework DistBelief \cite{dean2012large}, Dean et al. firstly successfully train the model with billion of parameters on an extremely large-scale cluster.
+The Parameter Server (PS) architecture is shown in Fig. \ref{fig:architectures}(a).
+Servers are responsible for storing the newest global model, and gathering the updating information from the workers.
+Workers independently load the dataset, pull the newest global model from the server, and then compute the updates, which will be transmitted to the servers~\citep{PSforDisML,ScalDMLwithPS}.
+The PS architecture is referred to as the centralized framework, commonly used in distributed training ~\citep{PSforDisML,ScalDMLwithPS,dean2012large,MoreEffDMLviaStaleSync,communicationDisMLwithPS,Ooi2015SD}.
+The major issue with this architecture is the communication congestion in the server~\citep{Zhang2015DLE296,HowToScaleDDL} as it requires to extensively communicate with all workers.

-For the data parallel distributed machine learning algorithms, a lot of early works focus on CPU clusters \cite{Ahmed2012}\cite{pmlrv32ahn14}\cite{Cui2014EBS}\cite{Cui2014IP67}\cite{Power2010PBF}\cite{7816979}.
-And later, Cui et al. proposed GeePS \cite{Cui2016}, a parameter server architecture to scale deep learning models training across a large number of GPUs, which addresses the challenge of limited GPU memory when training large deep models.
+Early PS based distributed machine learning methods ~\citep{ScalDMLwithPS,DisGraphlab,AsystemLarScalSupML,AnArchforParallel,MoreEffDMLviaStaleSync,PSforDisML} primarily focused on how to implement distributed machine learning at the system level to support a vast number of model parameters.
+In the pioneering framework DistBelief~\citep{dean2012large}, Dean et al. successfully trained the model with billions of parameters on an extremely large-scale cluster.
+Initially, for data parallel distributed machine learning algorithms, numerous works focused on CPU clusters ~\citep{Ahmed2012,pmlrv32ahn14,Cui2014EBS,Cui2014IP67,Power2010PBF,7816979}.
+Later, Cui et al.~\citep{Cui2016} proposed GeePS, a PS architecture to scale deep learning models training across numerous GPUs, addressing the challenge of limited GPU memory when training large deep models.